darranholmes74/201-Group-Project/README.md

 What hours will you be available to communicate?

+9am - 5pm

 What platforms will you use to communicate (ie. Slack, phone …)?

+slack, message by pidgeon, phone, Call of Duty Lobbies

 How often will you take breaks?

+As often as needed.

 What is your plan if you start to fall behind?

+We won't.
+But in case we do, try to put in some extra hours.

 How will you communicate after hours and on the weekend?

+Communicate through text or on the phone.
+We pretty much have it on us at all times.

 What is your strategy for ensuring everyone’s voice is heard?

+Making sure everyone speaks up and includes different aspects into the project that we can incorporate into the main code.

 How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

+Letting everyone know that no idea is stupid, and if we can think of a way to code it up, we will try to make it happen.

 ## Work Plan